-Successful supply chain management practices keep logistics managers constantly innovating and looking for ways to improve.
+Successful supply chain management practices keep logistics managers constantly innovating and looking ways to improve.
 They may need to find new carriers or suppliers, open up new lanes in new markets, or change how they ship their products.
 Another possibility is investing in technology to help improve the processes they have in place.
 Whatever the solution, they must always be on the lookout for opportunities that can be improved, find ways to create and test user-friendly ideas, and get them to market – if they do not want to be left behind.

 Traditionally, logistics managers have been challenged by the lack of options offered to them in their supply chains – they often had to take what was available.
 No more.
 New technology offers logistics managers choices today that they never had before.
 These choices drive down freight costs and open opportunities to more workers globally.
 Many of the ideas are not new – but simply utilize what is available in a new way.
 Effective logistics managers need to look at these trends, innovate, and use them to keep their supply chain strong.

-Virtual Logistics Teams
+Virtual Logistics Teams:

 Virtual logistics teams are not as sci-fi as they sound, rather the idea refers to remotely based operators.
 In the past, companies would reserve space in their warehouse for day-to-day operations staff and these teams would work out of a centralized location.
 They would also limit the staff to the workers that were on hand in any given area.
 So, when finding operational space, upper management would need to develop their warehouse with office space in mind.
 Back then, it was necessary for each part of the team to be near one another to keep contact and efficiently deliver and store information.
 That is not essential today.

 Today, with the internet – companies do not need centralized operations to keep their workflow going.
 Day to day supply chain management operations can easily be done from off-site, remote locations.
 Most efficient manufacturing or logistics companies work with a cloud-based transportation management system in which the workers have access.
 They can do their work from home and store the data on a central server.
-Local IT teams maintain the servers and the network, and can troubleshoot specific technical issues with workers over the phone or internet.
+Local IT teams maintain the servers and the network and can troubleshoot specific technical issues with workers over the phone or internet.

-Tools like email, cell phones, and instant messaging make communication efficient and constant as well.
+Today, tools like email, cell phones, and instant messaging make communication efficient and constant as well.
 Workers can IM or video chat their manager or co-worker to have meetings or relay information.
 Other handheld devices, in the internet of things trend, makes it easy to send documents to drivers’ personal devices or to a warehouse printer.

-Having workers off-site can have several advantages.
+Having workers off-site can have several advantages:

 • Warehouse planners can fully utilize the warehouse for storage and operational space.